appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Multiple-Environments.md

 In Appsmith, environments work at the *Workspace* level.
 This means that all the applications within a workspace share the same configuration values for both staging and production environments.

-## Why multiple environments?
+## Benefits of Multiple Environments

-Here are the reasons necessitating multiple environments:
+The following factors highlight the significance of having multiple environments:

 * **Isolation and Risk Management:** Multiple environments allow developers to separate testing, and production environments, reducing the risk of unintended modifications and providing a controlled environment for each stage.